dictyBase/migration-data/README.md

   format are __only__ loaded to the database.
 + Any ontology commited without any pull requested therefor __will never be__ loaded to the database.
+### Create pull request
+Create a git branch and push it to github.
+It will automatically create a pull request.
+Explicit creation of pull request in not necessary.